Eric-Chung-0511/Learning-Record/General Helpers/README.md

 ## General Helpers 🔑
 This folder contains various helper functions.
+The Python files include both the code and explanations.
+If you want to see these functions in action, please check out the examples. 🚀

 ### Functions 💎